 * Visual impact, design integrity, originality

-* Is it fashionable and in line with current trend
+* It is fashionable and in line with current trends

 * Suitability to the event and theme – it’s a raceday not a cocktail function!

 * Interpretation of the brief – this is very important and should be thoughtful